bestwebua/rspec_file_chef/README.md

       config.custom_test_dir = 'your_absolute_path_to_existing_test_dir'
     end

     # Add files for tracking.
-It should be real or virtual absolute paths represented as a string.
+It should be real or virtual absolute paths
-    # You can path more than one argument, for instance: RspecFileChef::FileChef.new(file1, file2)
+    # represented as a string.
+You can path more than one argument,
+    # for instance: RspecFileChef::FileChef.new(file1, file2)

+    # Please note, file-names of tracking files should be unique, for instance:
+    # file1 = '/path/somefile1'
+    # file2 = '/path/path/somefile2'
+    # file2 = '/path/path/path/somefile3'

     @env = RspecFileChef::FileChef.new(file)
     @env.make
   end